Nepalese Armed Forces: Battle against Mir Qasim

-The fortress of Makawanpur has a historical and military significance for the Nepalese.
-It was here that the Nepalese defeated superior forces of Mir Qasim in 1763 and seized 500 guns and two cannons.
-Later on, these weapons were used by Nepalese troops and four companies were established regular, namely, Srinath, Kalibox, Barda Bahadur (Bardabahini) and Sabuj.
+The fortress of Makawanpur has a historical and military significance for the Nepali.
+It was here that the Nepali defeated superior forces of Mir Qasim in 1763 and seized 500 guns and two cannons.
+Later on, these weapons were used by Nepali troops and four companies were established regular, namely, Srinath, Kalibox, Barda Bahadur (Bardabahini) and Sabuj.
 (Purano) Gorakh Company was established a few months later.
-It was the first rank and file system beginning a proper organizational history for the Royal Nepalese Army.
-The battle against Mir Qasim troops was the first battle of the Royal Nepalese Army against a foreign power.
+It was the first rank and file system beginning a proper organizational history for the Royal Nepali Army.
+The battle against Mir Qasim troops was the first battle of the Royal Nepali Army against a foreign power.